MicrosoftDocs/sql-docs/docs/advanced-analytics/r/sql-server-r-services.md

 # R Services in SQL Server 2016
 [!INCLUDE[appliesto-ss-xxxx-xxxx-xxx-md-winonly](../../includes/appliesto-ss-xxxx-xxxx-xxx-md-winonly.md)]

-SQL Server 2016 R Services is an add-on to a database engine instance, used for executing R code within a SQL Server database as stored procedures, as T-SQL script containing R statements, or as R code containing T-SQL.
+SQL Server 2016 R Services is an add-on to a database engine instance, used for executing R code on SQL Server.
 Code runs in an extensibility framework, isolated from core engine processes, but fully available to relational data as stored procedures, as T-SQL script containing R statements, or as R code containing T-SQL.

 R Services includes a base distribution of R, overlayed with enterprise R packages from Microsoft so that you can load and process large amounts of data on multiple cores and aggregate the results into a single consolidated output.
 Microsoft's R functions and algorithms are engineered for both scale and utility: delivering predictive analytics, statistical modeling, data visualizations, and leading-edge machine learning algorithms in a commercial server product engineered and supported by Microsoft.